GuismoW/awesome-unity-virtual-production/README.md

 - A Unity 3D HDRP Pipeline specialist

-- A Game Developer Specialized in VR Games
+- A Game Developer Specialized in VR Games to setup your VIVE Trackers.

 Good Luck